 - For young children use symbols or paintings to help them learn which bucket is for poo and which bucket is for wee.

-Feminine hygiene products, nappies and wet wipes
+Period products, nappies and wet wipes

 Most tampons, applicators, pads, nappies and wet wipes aren't biodegradable (or won't break down for many, many years).
 Don't put any of these products in your long drop or bucket toilets!
 Please pop these in the rubbish.